Rivers cannot be restored without reversing industrial revolution, says Coffey

-The Environment Secretary suggested achieving high ecological status for UK rivers would mean ripping up cities.
+Achieving high ecological status for UK rivers would mean ripping up cities, says Coffey

 Rivers cannot be restored to their highest ecological status without reversing the industrial revolution, Environment Secretary Therese Coffey has said.

-Only 14% of rivers in England meet requirements for good ecological status with pollution being a “major impediment” to restoring all rivers to this level by 2027, the Environmental Audit Committee has said.
+Only 14 per cent of rivers in England meet requirements for good ecological status with pollution being a “major impediment” to restoring all rivers to this level by 2027, the Environmental Audit Committee has said.

 Ms Coffey said she wants to end the “scourge of sewage pollution” as well as restrict the use of industrial pollutants but said restoring rivers to their natural state is impossible.